Barney L. Elias House

-The Barney L. Elias House is a historic house located at 335 Goshen Avenue in North Little Rock, Arkansas.
+The Barney L. Elias House is a historic house, in a modernist architecture style, located at 335 Goshen Avenue in North Little Rock, Arkansas.

 Description and history

-It is a large Modernist brick structure, built in 1949 by local builder Barney L. Elias for his family.
-It is an early example of Modern architecture in Arkansas, using brick and poured concrete, and metal frame windows, as residential building materials.
+It is a large modernist brick structure, built in 1949 by local builder Barney L. Elias for his family.
+It is an early example of modern architecture in Arkansas, using brick and poured concrete, and metal frame windows, as residential building materials.
 Its flat roof notably included an experimental water-control system that was intended to allow water to pool on it as a passive cooling mechanism; this system never worked properly, and required repeated roof replacements and the addition of a guttered drainage system to correct.
 The house is two stories, blocky in shape, with a flat-roof porch that extends from the entrance to the driveway, where it forms a porte-cochere.

 The house was listed on the National Register of Historic Places on January 27, 2015.